-You will find a partial list of the procedures most commonly performed by Dr. Dupree and Dr. George, included is a short description of each procedure to help further understand the type of surgery being performed.
+You will find a partial list of the procedures most commonly performed by Dr. Dupree, included is a short description of each procedure to help further understand the type of surgery being performed.
 Please keep in mind that this is not a 'complete' list, and you should discuss your specific individual needs at your very first consultation.
 If you have any questions please message us utilizing our "Contact Us & Directions" page.
-You may also email our office at: email@example.com
+You may also email our office at: firstname.lastname@example.org

 Our group specializes in complex repair and treatment of inguinal or groin hernias, ventral or incisional hernias, chronic groin pain, and revision hernia repairs.
 Please visit the tab labeled Hernia Surgery for more details.

 A cholecystectomy is the surgical removal of the gallbladder.
 Historically this procedure used to be performed with a large incision in the upper part of your abdomen.
 Currently it is most commonly performed at our practice using laparoscopic minimally invasively techniques.
 The procedure can also be performed robotically in some circumstances, which has the same benefits of laparoscopic surgery such as early discharge, tiny scars, and faster return to work.
 These surgeries, once necessitating a hospital stay, are now relatively short outpatient procedures.